240205-JavaAngularAWS/notes-and-demos/week-2/project-2/project-2-specs.md

 - Java API will leverage the Spring Framework
 - Java API will use Spring Data JPA to communicate with the DB
 - Java API will be RESTful (though HttpSession will be permitted)
-- Java API will be unit tested using JUnit and Mockito, with coverage reports generated using Jacoco
-    - Java API will have >=70% test (line) coverage for service/validation layer classes (confirmed by Jacoco coverage report)
-    - Java API will leverage Spring's MockMvc for integration/e2e tests of controller endpoints

 Other requirements:
 - Application will demonstrate at least ten individual user stories